bastreynard/pymf-apps/README.md

 ### Troubleshooting

-It was tested only with `Python3.10.1`, on Windows and Ubuntu 22.04 running on WSL 2.
+It was tested only with `Python3.10.1`, on Windows and Ubuntu 22.04.

 The only problem I encountered was this error on Linux (WSL):